masoudrezaei9696/Alzheimer-s-Vaccine/README.md

 I have noted in the Markdown sections wherever the data are simulated or where more explanation is needed.

-Two plots as results are shown below.
+The two result plots are shown below:

 ![](output1.png)